 Advocating for Lung Cancer Patients

-Lung cancer is the number one cancer killer in the U.S. It is time to change this statistic by taking action.
+Lung cancer is the number one cancer killer in the U.S., but in the last few years, there has been tremendous hope and progress in finding new treatments.
+Help us continue to give new hope to Americans who are facing lung cancer.
 The American Lung Association advocates for much-needed resources and policies for the fight against lung cancer at federal, state and local levels.
 Your voice matters.
-Join us in raising much needed awareness and funds for lung cancer.
+Join us in raising much-needed awareness and funding for lung cancer.

 What We're Doing